Platt College's New Campus as of September 12, 2022

-Online learning at Platt College integrates the assets of the college to provide a teaching and learning environment for distance learners comparable to that provided to on-campus (face-to-face) students.
-Support services are available to both distance learners and faculty that help to provide quality education that is conveniently accessible.
+Online learning at Platt College integrates the assets of the college to provide a teaching and learning environment for distance learners comparable to that provided to on-campus students.
+Support services are available to both distant learners and faculty that help to provide quality education that is conveniently accessed.

-- Create an environment which facilitates the development of online learning instruction in response to student and community needs
+- Create an environment which facilitates the development of online learning instruction by faculty in response to student and community needs

 - Encourage faculty participation in online learning initiatives and provide assistance and support in the development of courses, course materials, and use of instructional technology

-- Help support faculty to use alternate means of instruction that are suited for online learning
+- Help support faculty to use alternate means of instruction.

-- Ensure quality instruction in all online learning classes through continuous assessment
+- Ensure quality instruction in all online learning classes through assessment

 - Foster a strong work ethic and place fairness, objectivity, honesty, and accountability at the forefront of its policies and procedures in all aspects of the college